kaylanguyen1/vigenere/devlog.md

 #3/24/25 8:03 PM:
     a) I think I should look at the class example code again to better understand how pipe communication works and see what I can add to ensure the stdin and stdout are connected properly.
     b) In this session I plan to get the stdout from encrypt.py working.
 To do this I will look through the cpu.py and mem.py examples and try to see what the differences are between them and my program.
 I will also add more checkpoints throughout my programs to see if I can find the root cause of the issue.
 Thus, my goal for this session is to determine why the stdout isn't working and attempt to fix it.

+#3/24/25 10:22 PM:
+    a) some problems I encountered:
+        a) stdout not working with encrypt.py: added \n to end of every output to ensure it was accepted to the predetermined format, added print(encrypt.stdout.readline().strip()) to anywhere in the driver program where I was supposed to be printing output from the encrypt.py file.
+I also added more flush statements to ensure they were being sent out at the right time because they sometimes got sent out late.
+        b) my checking system for if strings were alphabetic characters wasn't working because i was checking the wrong input since it was saved under two different variables
+        c) the quit statements weren't showing up in the logger file, I had to move the break statement in logger.py and add the logger function to display them
+    b) I accomplished my goal for this session; I figured out what was wrong with the output through the pipe by comparing my code with the example code from class and noticed that even though I was sending out output to the driver program, the driver program wasn't doing anything with the input it was receiving.
+By adding the print statements it actually printed what was being inputted by the encryption file.
+With this and some smaller problems, I was able to finish the project.